Kobe Steel

-Kobe Steel, Ltd. (株式会社神戸製鋼所, Kabushiki gaisha Kōbe Seikō-sho), is a major Japanese steel manufacturer headquartered in Chūō-ku, Kobe.
-KOBELCO is the unified brand name of the Kobe Steel Group.
+Kobe Steel, Ltd. (株式会社神戸製鋼所, Kabushiki gaisha Kōbe Seikō-sho) is a major Japanese steel manufacturer headquartered in Chūō-ku, Kobe.
+Kobelco is the unified brand name of the Kobe Steel Group.

 Kobe Steel has the lowest proportion of steel operations of any major steelmaker in Japan and is characterised as a conglomerate comprising the three pillars of the Materials Division, the Machinery Division and the Power Division.

 The materials division has a high market share in wire rods and aluminium materials for transport equipment, while the machinery division has a high market share in screw compressors.
 In addition, the power sector has one of the largest wholesale power supply operations in the country.

 Kobe Steel is a member of the Mizuho keiretsu.
 It was formerly part of the DKB Group, Sanwa Group keiretsu, which later were subsumed into Mizuho.

 The company is listed on the Tokyo & Nagoya Stock Exchange, where its stock is a component of the Nikkei 225.

 As of March 31, 2022, Kobe Steel has 201 subsidiaries and 50 affiliated companies across Japan, Asia, Europe, the Middle East and the US.
 Its main production facilities are Kakogawa Steel Works and Takasago Works.

 Kobe Steel is also famous as the owner of the rugby team Kobelco Steelers.

 History

 In 1905, the general partnership trading company Suzuki Shoten acquired a steel business in Wakinohama, Kobe, called Kobayashi Seikosho, operated by Seiichiro Kobayashi, and changed its name to Kobe Seikosho.
 Then, in 1911, Suzuki Shoten spun off the company to establish Kobe Steel Works, Ltd. at Wakinohamacho, Kobe.

-After the Russo-Japanese War, as the Imperial Japanese Navy adopted a policy of fostering civilian factories, Kobe Steel received technical guidance and orders from the Kure Naval Arsenal and other arsenals in Maizuru and Yokosuka, and expanded its scale.
+After the Russo-Japanese War, as the Imperial Japanese Navy adopted a policy of fostering private factories, Kobe Steel received technical guidance and orders from the Kure Naval Arsenal and other arsenals in Maizuru and Yokosuka, and expanded its scale.

-The company later expanded its performance, partly due to the wartime shipbuilding boom, and began to make its way as a machinery manufacturer; in 1918 it took over the rights to produce diesel engines from the Swiss company Sulzer, which helped speed up the Japanese naval, marine, locomotive and automobile transport sectors.
+Around 1914, the company started making machinery for naval vessels and began its journey as a machine manufacturer.
+Its business performance expanded, partly due to the shipbuilding boom during World War I. In 1918, it acquired the rights to manufacture diesel engines from Sulzer of Switzerland, helping to speed up the Japanese naval, marine, locomotive and automobile transport sectors.